Moraine Lake Parking: Changes You Need To Know

 Shuttle Reservations For Moraine Lake In 2024

 Parks Canada shuttle reservations are required.
 The 2024 Reservation Launch date for Moraine Lake shuttle reservations is April 18, 2024 at 08:00 a.m.
 MDT, and you’ll be able to book your seat on a shuttle bus in advance.
+40% of shuttle tickets will be released during this time.
 The shuttle to Moraine Lake will begin on June 1 and it’s last day of operation is October 14th, 2024.

-There will also be a portion of seats released on a rolling basis, 48 hours before departure day at 8am MST starting in Late May 2024.
+60% of seats will also be released on a rolling basis 48 hours before departure day at 8 a.m.
+MST starting in Late May 2024.
 You can reserve a seat up until the end of your timeslot this year.
 Walk-up seat sales may be permitted if there are still seats available.
 Book your seat reservation on the Parks Canada website.

 We find the shuttle system very easy to use, which is an excellent solution to the parking issues at Moraine Lake.